How to View the CSS of an Elementor Page

 The class names you find here, such as .elementor-element-abc1234 or .elementor-widget-heading, are what you copy when writing custom CSS to target that specific element.

-Method 2: Elementor’s Custom CSS Panel (Best for Element-Specific Changes)
+Method 2: Elementor’s Custom CSS Panel (Best for Element-Specific Changes Pro Only)

 - Open the page in the Elementor editor.